 If you have a long history of migraine with nausea and vomiting you may have figured out a few things that help you.
-I highly recommend reading this thorough article with with 15 tips from Jennifer Bragdon.
-I promise that she will have at least one tip that you haven’t tried before.
+I highly recommend reading this thorough article with with 15 tips for migraine nausea relief.
+I promise there will be at least one tip that you haven’t tried before.

 If home remedies and over-the-counter drugs don’t help there are good medications for nausea and vomiting (antiemetics).
 Consider asking your doctor to prescribe the suppository form if you have concerns about keeping the medication down.

 Dehydration will only make you feel worse and prolong getting back to feeling normal.
 A BIG bonus of the anti-nausea meds is that they not only act on neurochemistry associated with nausea relief, but also pain and other symptoms of migraine.
 Anti-nausea meds double as abortives for migraine and they are not associated with rebound.

 These medications are valuable tools in your migraine toolbox.
 Different nausea meds work on different chemicals in your brain, so you might need to try meds from various classes to find relief.
 For example, Zofran is a serotonin antagonist while Compazine and Phenergan are dopamine antagonists.
 If one doesn’t work for your nausea the other might.
 Ask your doctor for help with different medications.

 Some people have a natural tendency toward being constipated.
 For them, increasing fluid is important to stimulate the GI tract to move things along.
 Water is also important to keeping things soft and movable as it passes through the colon.
 One job our colon has is the removal of water from stool.
 So, if your colon is an over-achiever, you need to give your body more water.

 Since the new anti-CGRP meds like Aimovig became available, relieving constipation has been a hot topic in doctor’s offices and social media.
 Read this article for more in-depth information on the subject of constipation.